Our Attorneys Outline the Issues that Unmarried Couples Face

 An exception exists where a couple is not married but has formed a domestic partnership.
 They will be treated as if they were married under Washington law (but not federal law – senior couples may elect the domestic partnership option specifically to avoid impacting social security or pension benefits) and can use a traditional divorce process when they separate.

 Initially domestic partnerships were available to both same sex couples and senior couples (at least one partner is over 62).
 However, in 2014 domestic partnerships for same sex couples who were not also in the senior category where converted to marriages.
-If you are not sure of your current status, a Seattle family lawyer can help you sort it out.
+If you are not sure of your current status, a Seattle Divorce Services can help you sort it out.

 The rest of this article is for unmarried couples who are also not registered as domestic partners.